gravitational/gravity/docs/5.x/terraform.md

 # Terraform Provider (Enterprise)
-The gravity terraform provider is used to support terraform management of enterprise telekube resources.
-This provider should be used in conjunction with the gravity provider to manage a telekube cluster.
+The telekube terraform provider is used to support terraform management of resources only available in the enterprise version of telekube.
+This provider should be used in conjunction with the opensource gravity provider to manage a telekube cluster.

 ## Getting Started